allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ```
 * Queries - the way we ask for processing information.
   We provide information about which resources we want to fetch or mutate and which exactly fields we want to be returned.
+  We can fetch data with an operation called query or change data with mutation.
   Below we ask for the user's name and his friends names.

 ```graphql